ccnmtl/compiled/content/articles/a11y-rwd-imagemap.md

 The whole interactive was basically image-swapping driven by JavaScript.
 It was neither responsive, nor accessible, nor printable.
 We needed to fix this.

-To optimized this interactive infographic for responsive design and accessibility, I took the following steps:
+To optimize this interactive infographic for responsive design and accessibility, I took the following steps:

 1. Be aware of the intended meaning, and how learners learn from this diagram,